ENCCS/performance-programming/content/architecture.rst

 We will call the middle portion of the instruction stream the *current instruction window*.
 The significance of the window is that the window moves through the instruction stream in order; instructions enter the window in the order they occur in the stream and they exit in that same order.
-Within the window, howerver, they will in general execute out-of-order with respect to stream order.
+Within the window, however, they will in general execute out-of-order with respect to stream order.

 It should come as no surprise that the account up to now is simplified, so we